MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/configuration-tips.md

     When you install Git command line tools, select the option that adds Git to your command prompt path.

-    >**Caution:**
+    > [!WARNING]
-Git command line tools 1.9.5 are installed by default.
+    > Git command line tools 1.9.5 are installed by default.
 Unexpected failures may occur if you install a version prior to 1.9.0.

 * [Apache Ant](http://go.microsoft.com/fwlink/?LinkID=396869)